andrebu/BC-Product-Page-Brand-Descriptions/README.md

 ## Installation

+1. Place %%Panel.ProductPageBrandDescriptions.html%% in Panels/ProductDescription.html, right after "%%GLOBAL_ProductDescriptionOptimizerNoScriptTag%%"
-1. Add all Brand descriptions to the /brand-descriptions/ page.
+2. Add all Brand descriptions to the /brand-descriptions/ page.
 The format is as follows:

 ```HTML
 <div id="DankStopTheBest">